Kent State shootings: National Guard advance

 Some students who had retreated beyond the practice field fence obtained rocks and possibly other objects with which they again began pelting the guardsmen.
-The number of rock throwers is unknown, with estimates of 10-50 throwers.
+The number of rock throwers is unknown, with estimates of 10–50 throwers.
 According to an FBI assessment, rock-throwing peaked at this point.
 Tear gas was again fired at crowds at multiple locations.

 Just before departing the practice field, some members of Troop G were ordered to kneel and aim their weapons toward the parking lot.
 The troop did so, but none of them fired.
 At the same time, one person (likely an officer) fired a handgun into the air.
 The Guard was then ordered to regroup and move up the hill past Taylor Hall.
-Protesters began following the guard as it retraced its steps up the hill.
+Protesters began following the Guard as it retraced its steps up the hill.
 Some guardsmen claim to have been struck by rocks as they retreated up the hill.
 The crowd on top of the hill parted to allow the guardsmen to pass through.
 After reaching the crest of Taylor Hall, the Guard fired at the protesters following them.
 The guardsmen gave no verbal warning to the protesters before opening fire.

 The shootings

 During their climb back to Blanket Hill, several guardsmen stopped and half-turned to keep their eyes on the students in the Prentice Hall parking lot.
-At 12:24 p.m., according to eyewitnesses, a sergeant named Myron Pryor turned and began firing at the crowd of students with his .45 pistol.
+At 12:24 pm, according to eyewitnesses, a sergeant named Myron Pryor turned and began firing at the crowd of students with his .45 pistol.
 Several guardsmen nearest the students also turned and fired their rifles at the students.
 In all, at least 29 of the 77 guardsmen claimed to have fired their weapons, using an estimated 67 rounds of ammunition.
 The shooting was determined to have lasted 13 seconds, although John Kifner reported in The New York Times that "it appeared to go on, as a solid volley, for perhaps a full minute or a little longer."

 When the Guard began firing, many protesters ran while others dropped to the ground.
-Some believed the Guard was firing blanks and only reacted after they noticed the bullets striking the ground around them.
+Some assumed the Guard was firing blanks and reacted only after they noticed the bullets striking the ground around them.